Turkey: Key facts in Istanbul’s rerun election

 Twenty-one people are officially running for mayor but the race is essentially between two men: Ekrem Imamoglu and Binali Yildirim.

-Imamoglu, from the secular Republican People’s Party, CHP, won the annulled vote by a narrow margin of just 13,729 votes in a surprise victory over the ruling party.
+Imamoglu, from the secular Republican People’s Party, CHP, won the annulled vote by a narrow margin of just 13,729 votes in a surprise victory over his ruling party rival.
 The 49-year-old is a former contractor and ex-mayor of the district of Beylikduzu in Istanbul.
 He served as Istanbul’s mayor for just 18 days before his victory was annulled.
 He is also backed by the nationalist Good Party.

 Binali Yildirim, 63, is the candidate for the governing Justice and Development Party, AKP.
 A former prime minister and transport minister, he resigned as parliament speaker to run in the March 31 local government elections.
 He’s also backed by the AKP ally, the Nationalist Movement Party.